Still digesting GDPR? Well, hang on because more EU privacy rules may be on the way

 So what does that mean?

 The overall goal is to take existing rules that govern traditional telecom services, like landline phone calls, and extend them to newer communications services such as Skype, WhatsApp, Facebook Messenger, Gmail, iMessage, and Viber.
-The proposed rules target all electronic communications, including “the integrity of the information on one’s device” and specify that there is a right to privacy for all such communications and that mobile apps or internet services running on devices like smartphones cannot “intercept, record, listen into, or tap in your communications” in any way to make use of that data, even if it is anonymized in some fashion.
+The proposed rules target all electronic communications, including “the integrity of the information on one’s device,” and specify a right to privacy for all such communications.
+The proposal further states that mobile apps or internet services running on devices like smartphones cannot “intercept, record, listen into, or tap in your communications” in any way to make use of that data, even if it is anonymized in some fashion.

-As the EU proposal puts it, the goal is “to ensure that Europeans’ electronic communications are confidential regardless of the technology used, the proposed rules will also apply to internet-based voice and internet-messaging services.”
+As the EU proposal puts it, “to ensure that Europeans’ electronic communications are confidential regardless of the technology used, the proposed rules will also apply to internet-based voice and internet-messaging services.”

-The rules are currently being considered by the European Parliament and the Council, so there’s no certainty they will ever take effect.
+The rules are currently being considered by the European Parliament and the Council, so there’s no guarantee they will ever take effect.
 Still, with strong political momentum around topics like privacy in Europe, and an equally strong desire to level the playing field between tech companies and consumers, privacy advocates are optimistic the rules will be adopted in the coming months.